unstoppabledomains/dev-docs/resolution/sdks-and-libraries/overview.md

 # Resolution Libraries

 Resolution libraries are used for interacting with Web3 domain names.
-They can be used to retrieve [payment addresses](/crypto-payments/index.md), IPFS hashes for [decentralized websites](/d-websites/index.md), DNS records and other [records types](/resolution/guides/records-reference.md).
+They can be used to retrieve crypto addresses, IPFS hashes for decentralized websites, DNS records and other [records types](/resolution/records-reference.md).
 Each Resolution Library is built and maintained by Unstoppable Domains, so updates happen automatically.

 ## Supported Domains for Resolution Libraries